apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container-External.md

 the servlet specification `6.0.0` at a minimum.
 In these scenarios, the following vanilla CAS web application may be used, in the [WAR Overlay](WAR-Overlay-Installation.html) :

-{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-webapp" optional="true" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-webapp" bundled="true" %}

 While there is no official project support, the following containers should be compatible with a CAS deployment: